How to visit Bagamoyo

 Bagamoyo stone town tour (2-3 hours)

-On your walk through narrow streets between Old buildings of Bagamoyo stone town, you will visit the German Colonial Administrative block, Art market, Old post office, 1st Tanzania Primary School, Old Mosques, Hanging tower, Caravan Serai Museum, and the fish market.
-On your walk along the Indian, Ocean beach visit a center for dhow sailboat building and get to know how local people build boats.
+On your walk through narrow streets between the old buildings of Bagamoyo stone town, you will visit the German Colonial Administrative block, the Art market, the Old post office, the 1st Tanzania Primary School, the Old Mosques, the Hanging tower, the Caravan Serai Museum, and the fish market.

 Kaole ruins tour (1-3 hours)

-Today the ruins are made up of earth and corals and the Kaole Museum tells volumes of stories about the Ivory trade, the movement of traders, cruel slavery, and the living culture of today’s Kaole people majority originating from Asia.
-Beyond the ruins, there is an old port surrounded by a Mangrove forest where one can go closer to nature and enjoy the fresh air.
+Today, the ruins consist of earth and coral, and the Kaole Museum tells many stories about the Ivory trade, the movement of traders, brutal slavery, and the living culture of today’s Kaole people, who mainly originate from Asia.

 Bagamoyo Catholic Church & Museum tour

 You will visit the Old tower of the first Catholic Church in East Africa, one of the Oldest Baobab trees, Cemeteries (Catholic, German and Indian), Dr. Livingstone tower, Old Fathers’ house, and the Cross at the beach.
-Explore the museum with information about the slave trade, missionaries, the life of the people, and some collections of artifacts of the indigenous tribes.

 Mwambakuni coral reef tour (1-3 hours)